Lionel Messi: 2008–2012: Success under Pep Guardiola

-During the first half of the 2009–10 season, Barcelona would also win the Supercopa de España, UEFA Super Cup and FIFA Club World Cup, resulting in becoming the first club to achieve the sextuple.
+During the first half of the 2009–10 season, Barcelona won the Supercopa de España, the UEFA Super Cup and the FIFA Club World Cup, becoming the first club to achieve the sextuple.
 Messi finished as the Champions League top scorer, the youngest in the tournament's history.
-For his efforts in 2009, Messi won the Ballon d'Or and the FIFA World Player of the Year award.
-Messi scored a total of 47 goals in all competitions, equalling Ronaldo's club record from the 1996–97 campaign.
-He finished the season as top scorer in the Champions League, and La Liga, winning his second consecutive league trophy and earned his first European Golden Shoe.
-After the team won the Champions League, he signed a new 7-year contract through 2016.
+For his efforts in 2009, Messi won the Ballon d'Or, the FIFA World Player of the Year award and his first European Golden Shoe.
+(Note: Attributed to multiple references:) He scored a total of 47 goals in all competitions, equalling Ronaldo's club record from the 1996–97 campaign.
+He signed a new 7-year contract with Barcelona through 2016.

-In the 2010–11 campaign, Messi won the Supercopa de España, Champions League, and a third consecutive La Liga title.
-His club performances in 2010 earned him his second consecutive Ballon d'Or.
-Messi was the top scorer in the Champions League, for the third consecutive year, and the league's top scorer and assist provider.
-He became Barcelona's all-time single-season top scorer with 53 goals.

-"I feel sorry for those who want to compete for Messi's throne – it's impossible, this kid is unique."